 7 Alternatives for "Sometimes"

-But there are many other ways to express the same idea.
-This article will introduce alternatives to help you expand your vocabulary and to help keep your conversations more interesting.
+It's common to use "sometimes" when discussing these activities, but there are other ways to express the same idea.
+This article will introduce alternatives to help expand your English vocabulary and keep your conversations sounding fresh.

 I never smoke cigarettes.